 The forecast costs, proposed budgets, and valuation projections in this AMP are based on the best available data.
 For effective asset and financial management, it is critical that the information is current and accurate.
-Data confidence is classified on an A - E level scale 1- 5 in accordance with Table 27.
+Data confidence is classified on a A - E level scale1-5 in accordance with Table 29.